lookstechnical/door-surgeon/content/pages/door-and-window-installations.md

         description: Durable and low-maintenance solutions for modern homes.
       - heading: Custom Shapes and Sizes
         description: Bespoke windows and doors to suit your space.
-    desc: "  In addition to composite doors, we provide professional uPVC window installation throughout West Yorkshire, ensuring your property benefits from enhanced insulation, low maintenance, and a modern look that increases overall property value."
+    desc: Upgrade your property with our professional uPVC window installation services in West Yorkshire.
+Our uPVC windows are designed for enhanced insulation, low maintenance, and a modern aesthetic that increases overall property value.
+By using state-of-the-art techniques and premium materials, we ensure superior energy efficiency and improved thermal performance, helping you save on energy bills while maintaining a comfortable indoor environment.
   - type: alert
     desc: Choosing our composite door and uPVC window installation services means investing in quality, efficiency, and exceptional customer service.
 With